oleh-malakan/T/README.md

-# The T low level programming language
+# The T programming language